niuers/python/python_sequences.md

 > list, tuple, and collections.deque can hold items of different types.
 Container sequences hold references to the objects they contain, which may be of any type.

 * Flat Sequences
 > str, bytes, bytearray, memoryview, and array.array hold items of one type.
 Flat sequences physically store the value of each item within its own memory space, and not as distinct objects.
-Thus, flat sequences are more compact, but they are limited to holding primitive values like characters, bytes, and numbers.
+Thus, flat sequences are more compact, faster and easier to use, but they are limited to holding primitive values like characters, bytes, and numbers.

 ### Mutable Sequences vs. Immutable Sequences
 * Mutable Sequences: list, bytearray, array.array, collections.deque, and memoryview